Relations and Derivatives of Multiple Eisenstein Series: Explicit formula for the derivative

 Thus we get

 Now consider the Hoffman relation for $4\sum_{1\le i\le r}z_2^{i-1}z_3z_2^{r-i}$, i.e.

 By using this, we can write \eqref{eq:Jinbo} as follows:

 In \cite{HMSW}, it is shown that $\ker \mathcal{D}$ contains the linear part of Kawashima’s relations (\cite{Kaw}), which are known to contain the Hoffman relation.
 Consequently, we have $\Ds(w,z_1) \in \ker \mathcal{D}$ for any $w \in \ha^0$.
-The result then follows by applying the Drop1 operator $\mathcal{D}$ to \eqref{eq:Jinbo2} and using \Cref{lem:Seki}. \end{proof}
+We now apply the Drop1 operator $\mathcal{D}$ to \eqref{eq:Jinbo2}.
+The first sum on the right-hand side lies in $\ker\mathcal{D}$, and the words in the third sum are fixed by $\mathcal{D}$ (\Cref{rem:drop1 identity}).
+For the second sum, \Cref{lem:Seki} gives